 - a.
-Transfer credit will be accepted for successfully completed (as defined below), college-level courses from Ohio institutions of higher education which are accredited by the Higher Learning Commission or other accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).1 - 1 The Council on Higher Education Accreditation (CHEA) was created after the former Commission On Recognition of Post-Secondary Accreditation (CORPA) was dissolved in April of 1997.
+Transfer credit will be accepted for successfully completed (as defined below), collegelevel courses and other college-level learning according to the requirements of the Policy and the Guidelines and Procedures for Academic Program Review from Ohio institutions of higher education which are accredited by the Higher Learning Commission or other accrediting commissions, which have been recognized by the Council on Higher Education Accreditation (CHEA).1 - 1 The Council on Higher Education Accreditation (CHEA) was created after the former Commission On Recognition of Post-Secondary Accreditation (CORPA) was dissolved in April of 1997.
 CHEA was created for the purpose of assuring the quality of post-secondary education through the process of voluntary, non-governmental accreditation.
 CHEA does this through the establishment of criteria and provisions for the evaluation and recognition of accrediting agencies. - b.
-Stark State College will determine which courses are college-level on the basis of three standards: 1) the course is not remedial or developmental; 2) the course carries one or

-- more credit hours; 3) the hours of the course are eligible to count toward graduation at the sending institution. - c.
-To recognize fully the successfully completed A.A. degree, A.S. degree, and Applied Associate degree and to encourage the completion of such degrees, individuals who have an earned A.A., A.S., or Applied Associate degree with an overall GPA of 2.0 or better will receive transfer credit for all college-level courses which they have passed.
-Pass/fail courses, Credit by Examination courses, Experiential Learning courses, and other non-traditional credit courses which meet these conditions will be posted to the record and will appear on the student's transcript.
+Stark State College will determine which courses are college-level on the basis of three standards: 1) the course is not remedial or developmental; 2) the course carries one or more credit hours; and 3) the hours of the course are eligible to count toward graduation at the sending institution. - c.
+Stark State College will accept credit that originates from sources other than public institutions of higher education according to the credit guarantee provisions of Ohio Department of Higher Education Ohio Articulation and Transfer Policy, such as those that occur based on experiential and prior learning assessments (apprenticeships; military training, experience, and coursework including Military Transfer Assurance Guides; and credit-by-examinations) and through adult and secondary career-technical courses/programs (Career-Technical Assurance Guides, One-Year Option, and Apprenticeship Pathway Programs). - d.
+To recognize fully the successfully completed AA degree, AS degree, and Applied Associate degree and to encourage the completion of such degrees, individuals who have an earned AA, AS, or Applied Associate degree with an overall GPA of 2.0 or better will receive transfer credit for all college-level courses which they have passed.
+Pass/fail courses, credit-by-examination courses, experiential learning courses, and other non-traditional credit courses which meet these conditions will be posted to the record and will appear on the student's transcript.
 This provision applies only to courses taken prior to Fall 2005.
-(See Ohio Articulation and Transfer Policy, Appendix D regarding grades). - d.
-To recognize courses appropriately completed at previous accredited Ohio institutions and provide equity in the treatment of transfer and native students, incoming transfer students will receive transfer credit for all college-level courses which they have passed, including pass/fail courses, credit by examination courses, experiential learning courses, and other non-traditional credit courses which meet these conditions.
+(See Ohio Articulation and Transfer Policy, Appendix E regarding grades). - e.
+To recognize courses previously completed at institutional accreditors that were formerly regional accreditors and provide equity in the treatment of transfer and native students, incoming transfer students will receive transfer credit for all college-level courses which they have passed, including pass/fail courses, institutional and external credit-by-examinations, prior learning, and other non-traditional credit courses which meet these conditions.
 This provision applies to coursework taken in and/or after Fall 2005.
 Transfer credit from other institutions will be determined upon receipt of an official transcript.
 Grades of at least "D" quality must be earned in any course to permit acceptance of credit.
-Transcripts will be evaluated for transfer of credit based on ODHE policy and the Articulation and Transfer Policy. - e.
-A maximum of 40 credit hours toward an associate's degree and 15 hours toward a one-year certificate, including transferred credits from other institutions in accordance with this policy, credit by proficiency examinations, or prior learning experience, may be used by a student toward the completion of these Stark State College credentials.
+Transcripts will be evaluated for transfer of credit based on ODHE policy and the Articulation and Transfer Policy.

+f.
+A maximum of 40 credit hours toward an associate's degree and 15 hours toward a one-year certificate, including transferred credits from other institutions in accordance with this policy, credit-by-examinations, or prior learning experience, may be used by a student toward the completion of these Stark State College credentials.
 At least 15 semester hours in the one-year certificate must be completed at Stark State College.
 At least one course in a career enhancement certificate must be completed at Stark State College.